ChavahJ/frontend-nanodegree-arcade-game/README.md

 #Help the Princess Avoid the Bugs

 **WARNING:** This game is very boring.
 There is no score.
 There are no sounds.
-There is no objective.
+There is no overarching goal.
 The princess must avoid the bugs, get to the water, and then start over again.

 _Instructions:_